shwertt/neurovista_evaluation_sw/README.md

     singularity shell --contain -B /PATH/TO/CLONE/OF/THIS/GITHUB/PROJECT/neurovista_evaluation_sw:$HOME -B /scratch:/scratch --nv nv_eval_shwertt.sif

-This mounts this github project to the Home folder inside singularity and binds the local scratch folder to the scratch folder inside singularity.
-If the data files are not inside /scratch, please modify this bind statement.
+This mounts this github project to the `Home` folder inside singularity and binds the local scratch folder to the scratch folder inside singularity.
+If the data files are not inside `/scratch`, please modify this bind statement.
 CUDA support and access to the GPU is achieved with the `--nv` flag.

 Now while inside the Singularity container, execute:

     export CUDA_VISIBLE_DEVICES=0 && python3 run.py

-Please specify your CUDA_VISIBLE_DEVICES according to the available resources of the supercomputer.
+Please specify your `CUDA_VISIBLE_DEVICES` according to the available resources of the supercomputer.

 After training is complete, you can test the model by closing the container